Non-Invasive Health Care - St. Augustine

 No Obligation Consultation

-St. Augustine Spine Center Patient
+St. Augustine Spine Center patient testimonial

 A few months ago I began experiencing severe back and sciatic nerve pain.
 I tried many different treatments and all were unsuccessful.
 I thought I was at a dead end, but then I heard about the St. Augustine Spine Center.
 Although I was skeptical at first, I decided to give it a try.
-To my surprise, the spinal decompression and therapy sessions began working… quickly.
+To my surprise, the spinal decompression and therapy sessions began working quickly.
 Thanks to Dr. Albrecht and Dr. Bailey, my treatment has been successful.

-- John A. –St. Augustine, FL
+- John A. - St. Augustine, FL

-St. Augustine Spine Center Patient
+St. Augustine Spine Center patient testimonial

 I had back pain for 12 years.
 It progressively worsened and I was advised that spinal fusion was the only solution.
 Not being too keen to have surgery, I decided to go to the St. Augustine Spine Center.
 I was surprised to find a dramatic reduction in pain.
 The therapy was very gentle and never uncomfortable.
 I heartily recommend that anyone with neck or back pain go to see Drs.
 Tyler Albrecht and Erin Bailey.

-- Pat J. -St. Augustine, FL
+- Pat J. - St. Augustine, FL

-Treatable Conditions that May Lead to Sciatic Nerve Pain
+Treatable Conditions That May Lead to Sciatic Nerve Pain

 Herniated Disc